 Open your iMovie project first and open the cropping and rotating tools.
 Hit the Crop button on the iMovie toolbar to open the Cropping Tools in the viewer.

 In the cropping tools viewer, simply drag to resize and reposition the green area to focus on a certain part.
 Then move the pointer to a corner of it until the pointer turns into a plus sign, and then drag to make it bigger or smaller so as to change the size.

 Tip: You can hit Allow Black to maintain a black border around your still photo.
 This function applied only to still photos.

 Hit the Rotate button to rotate your videos and photos to the left or right.
 Each click turns your image 90 degrees.

 Click the Play button in the viewer to preview the photo and video.
-When you're satisfied with the photo and video cropping or rotating effect, simply click Done to finish rotating photos and videos or cropping photos and videos in iMovie.
+When you're satisfied result, simply click Done to finish rotating photos and videos or cropping photos and videos in iMovie.

 Click the “rotate" button on the toolbar to rotate the videos as you like.
+Alternatively, you can also right click the file and choose the "rotate" option.
 Rotating 90 degrees clockwise or anti-clockwise, flipping horizontally and vertically are all available.

 After cropping or rotating your videos or photos, click “Export” to save the file to new format or upload to YouTube and even burn to DVD.